smartcontractkit/ccip-solana-bs58-generator/README.md

   --signers '["A1...","B2...","C3..."]' \
   --threshold "2"

-Note: The derived multisig address uses `createAccountWithSeed(authority, seed, tokenProgramId)`.
-Using authority as base keeps the flow single-signer and predictable.
+Note: The derived multisig address uses `createAccountWithSeed(authority, compositeSeed, tokenProgramId)` where `compositeSeed = sha256(seed + mint).hex().slice(0,32)`.
+This ensures each mint gets a unique multisig address even with the same authority and seed combination, while staying within the 32-byte ASCII seed limit.
 ```

 ##### transfer-mint-authority